dd9jn/rfc4880bis/crypto-refresh.md

 These detached signatures are simply a Signature packet stored separately from the data for which they are a signature.

 # Enhanced Key Formats {#enhanced-key-formats}

-## Key Structures

-The format of an OpenPGP V3 key is as follows.
-Entries in square brackets are optional and ellipses indicate repetition.

-    RSA Public Key
-       [Revocation Self Signature]
-        User ID [Signature ...]
-       [User ID [Signature ...] ...]

-Each signature certifies the RSA public key and the preceding User ID.
-The RSA public key can have many User IDs and each User ID can have many signatures.
-V3 keys are deprecated.
-Implementations MUST NOT generate new V3 keys, but MAY continue to use existing ones.

-The format of an OpenPGP V4 key that uses multiple public keys is similar except that the other keys are added to the end as "subkeys" of the primary key.

-    Primary-Key
-       [Revocation Self Signature]
-       [Direct Key Signature...]
-       [User ID [Signature ...] ...]
-       [User Attribute [Signature ...] ...]
-       [[Subkey [Binding-Signature-Revocation ...]
-               Subkey-Binding-Signature ...] ...]

-A subkey always has at least one subkey binding signature after it that is issued using the primary key to tie the two keys together.
-These binding signatures may be in either V3 or V4 format, but SHOULD be V4.
-Subkeys that can issue signatures MUST have a V4 binding signature due to the REQUIRED embedded primary key binding signature.

-The format of an OpenPGP V5 key is similar to a V4 key.

-    Primary-Key
-        [Revocation Self Signature...]
-        Direct Key Signature...
-        [User ID [Signature...]]...
-        [User Attribute [Signature...]]...
-        [Subkey [Binding-Signature-Revocation...]
-Subkey-Binding-Signature...]...

-Note, that a V5 key uses a Direct-Key-Signature to store algorithm preferences.

-When a primary V5 Public Key is revoked, it is sometimes distributed with only the revocation self-signature:

-    Primary-Key
-        Revocation Self Signature

-In this case, the direct key signature is no longer necessary, since the primary key itself has been marked as unusable.

-In order to create self-signatures (see {{self-sigs}}), the primary key MUST be an algorithm capable of making signatures (that is, not an encryption-only algorithm).
-The subkeys may be keys of any type.
-For example, there may be a single-key RSA key, an EdDSA primary key with an RSA encryption key, or an EdDSA primary key with an ECDH subkey, etc.

-It is also possible to have a signature-only subkey.
-This permits a primary key that collects certifications (key signatures), but is used only for certifying subkeys that are used for encryption and signatures.

 ## Key IDs and Fingerprints {#key-ids-fingerprints}